-Furthermore, I liked the opportunity to speak on essential topics such as women’s rights, euthanasia, governmental policy and others – topics on which I am not sure I have had a conversation even in my native language.
+Furthermore, I liked the opportunity to speak about essential topics such as women’s rights, euthanasia, governmental policy and others – topics about which I am not sure I have even had a conversation in my native language.
 Communicating on these mature issues makes people more responsible, reliable and rational.
-If not to take into consideration my personal speaking, I was pleased to have an opportunity to listen to other students.
+If not taking into consideration my own personal speaking skills, I was pleased to have an opportunity to listen to other students.
 The farther they were from my culture – the more interesting it was.
-Although unfortunately, it wasn’t always understandable what they spoke (I hope this was due to technical reasons), some students were very straight-forward and very persuasive.
-Several times I even thought to myself that I have more things in common with those Asian people rather than with Europeans – and it was a very surprising discovery.
+Although, unfortunately, it wasn’t always understandable when they spoke (I hope this was due to technical reasons), some students were very straightforward and very persuasive.
+Several times I even thought to myself that I have more things in common with the Asian people rather than with Europeans – and it was a very surprising discovery.

 Frankly speaking, the best thing about participating in videoconferencing is that you can take a look at yourself and judge your speech no strings attached.
 To cut a long story short, I appreciate the course a lot and I am grateful to the professor for conducting such international conferences.